 - Provide mental cueing in a positive and compassionate manner

-Providing this Dementia care and Alzheimer’s Care in their homes and familiar surroundings is most important to the patient’s quality of life.
+Providing this in home Dementia care and Alzheimer’s Care in their homes and familiar surroundings is most important to the patient’s quality of life.
 Angel Companions will also customize the care (click to see our in home senior services) to accommodate the care best suited to meet the specific needs of the patient.
-Those individuals who require in home non-medical elder care for Dementia and Alzheimer’s.
+Those individuals who require in home elder care for Dementia and Alzheimer’s.